GustavoHenriqueMuller/interface-tcc/README.md

 ```cd do_files```
 ```do do_all.do```

-To compile only the interface, do:
+To compile only the interface:
 ```cd do_files```
 ```do interface_tcc.do```